alekseytanana/ju_notebooks/README.md

-Some experiments with ML in google colab
+Some experiments in google colab